magiclane/magiclane-maps-sdk-examples-for-android/RoutingOnMapJava/README.md

 ## Overview

 This example app demonstrates the following features:
+- Present a map.
 - Calculate the routes between 2 given landmarks.
 - Display and fly to the first route in the resulting route list, if it exists.
+- How Java uses of our Kotlin SDK.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions